-We do this by raising awareness and understanding in the Northern Territory of foreign policy and trade issues and by assisting business and the Northern Territory Government to make the most of international trade opportunities.
+We do this by raising awareness and understanding in the Northern Territory of foreign policy, trade and development assistance issues and by assisting businesses and the Northern Territory Government to make the most of international trade opportunities.

 Assistance to exporters – we can assist Northern Territory businesses with interests in trade and investments overseas.

-Briefings and seminars - the Northern Territory Office offers briefings and seminars on foreign and trade related issues by DFAT experts and visiting Australian Ambassadors and Consuls General.
+Briefings and seminars - the Northern Territory Office offers briefings and seminars on foreign and trade related issues by DFAT experts including visiting Australian Ambassadors and Consuls General.

-Outreach activities – this office aims to promote understanding of Australia’s foreign and trade policy throughout the community.
+Outreach activities – this office aims to promote understanding of Australia’s foreign, trade and development assistance policies throughout the community.
 Please contact us if you would like someone from the Department to speak to your school, business or community group on: